prof3ssorSt3v3/mad9011/docs/modules/week5/README.md

 - Complete Button Design exercise
 - Begin working on App Icon concepts
-- Post your concepts to App Icon Feedback discussion board
+- Review content from this week
-- Review week 4 content
+- Read ahead to week 5
   :::